 Geographically, global trade takes place around three major poles; North America, Europe, and Pacific Asia (Japan, Korea, and China triad).
 Trade volumes are not necessarily correlated with trade as a share of GDP.
 This share is often labeled as the depths of trade.
-Some countries, like the United States, have significant trade volumes, but this volume accounts for a relatively small share of the national economy (about 25%).
+Like the United States, some countries have significant trade volumes, but this volume accounts for a relatively small share of the national economy (about 25%).
 Inversely, countries having a strong export component, such as the Netherlands, China, and Canada, have a higher dependence on international trade.
-Countries having a very high share of trade in relation to GPD (above 100%) are usually focusing on natural resources exports (ex.
+Countries with a very high share of trade in relation to GPD (above 100%) usually focus on natural resources exports (ex.
 Middle East, Southeast Asia, Africa), which can lead to a situation of dependence.
 Landlocked countries tend to have a higher share of trade over their GDP, which is partially reflective of their higher trade costs.